cozy-labs/cozy-light/README.md

 ![Cozy Logo](https://raw.github.com/cozy/cozy-setup/gh-pages/assets/images/happycloud.png)

-Lightweight personal cloud based on Node.js and PouchB.
+Lightweight personal cloud based on Node.js and PouchDB.

-Cozy Light allows you to store on your own box your files, calendars, contacts, todos, etc. it requires little configuration and can run on cheap hardwares:
-Raspberry Pi, on a Digital Ocean VPS or on a good old desktop computer.
+Cozy Light allows you to store on your own box your files, calendars, contacts, todos, etc. It requires little configuration and can be run on cheap hardwares like a Raspberry Pi, a Digital Ocean VPS or a good old desktop computer.

 For more information about what is Cozy, you can check the [full version website](http://cozy.io).